aeonSolutions/aeonlabs-open-software-catalogue/README.md

 ### Contrinute to Open Source Code [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat&label=Contributions&colorA=red&colorB=black	)](#)
 AeonLabs invests time and resources in providing this open-source code.  <br>

-Did you like any of my open-source code?
+Did you like any of my open-source code?  <br>
 Bug reports and pull requests are welcome on any of AeonLabs repositories.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/aeonSolutions/OpenScience-Dataverse-API-C-library/blob/main/CODE_OF_CONDUCT.md).

 - Contributing